 Due to logistical hurdles, tracking of these forage species has been and will likely remain problematic.
 However, by tracking marine predators, researchers can beegin to discern the location and densities of their prey.
 Furthermore, by understanding the abundance and distribution of fish, whales, and seabirds in Glacier Bay we may be able to better understand the relationships between trophic levels.
 This study represents the first comprehensive survey of predators and their small-schooling fish and zooplankton prey in Glacier Bay.

 During predator surveys (1999-2000), we observed 63 species of birds and 7 species of marine mammals.
 Seasonal distribution and abundance of these “apex” predators was highly variable by species.
 Nearshore areas had higher densities of both birds and marine mammals.
 Several areas, such as Pt.
 Adolphus, Berg Bay, on the Geikie-Scidmore shelf, the Beardslee/Marble islands, and the upper arms of Glacier Bay were focal points of small schooling fish and zooplankton-consuming marine birds and mammals.
 Comparisons between surveys and a prior study (1991) suggested that the assemblage of birds and marine mammals in the Bay is undergoing change.
 Most notable was a clear decline in murrelets, while other apex species are increasing or remaining stable.

-Following are links to reports that describe the results of the forage/fish marine predator research in Glacier Bay.
-Click on the PDF to open the document (Adobe Acrobat Reader required).
+The following reports describe the results of the forage/fish marine predator research in Glacier Bay.

 In addition to the reports, there is also a slide show summarizing the marine predator survey results.